Eric van Damme: Biography

+Honors and awards

 Van Damme was elected fellow of the Econometric Society in 1993, and appointed member of the Royal Netherlands Academy of Arts and Sciences in 2004.
 He is also a fellow of the European Economic Association.
 In 2009 he awarded a knighthood in the Order of the Netherlands Lion.

 Work

 Van Damme's research interests are in the fields of "game theory, economic theory, competition policy and regulation, experimental economics, bounded rationality and bargaining."

 Publications

 Van Damme has authored and co-authored numerous publications specifically in the field of game theory.
 Books, a selection: